Pragith/pragith/pragith-net/app/content/blog/2021/2021-12-30-year-review-platform.md

 1.  **Hiring Complexity:** finding engineers who know Kubernetes, Airflow, *and* distributed systems theory is impossibly hard.
 We realized we need to hire for aptitude and train for skills.
 2.  **Cloud Costs:** despite our optimizations, usage grew faster than revenue for a quarter.
 We are still fighting the entropy of cloud spend.

+## What I Would Do Differently

+We should have documented more of the platform surface area as we scaled.
+Instead, we scaled the team first and the documentation later.
+It made onboarding slower than it needed to be.

+We also waited too long to set explicit SLAs for internal tooling.
+When a platform is a product, it needs clear expectations, not just goodwill.

 ## Looking to 2022

 The buzz around "AI" is getting louder again.
 Not the sci-fi kind, but the practical kind.
 GPT-3 is showing us that Large Language Models might actually be useful for more than just text generation.